QUICK ANSWER

 Average Cost

-UM/UIM coverage typically adds $100-$300/year to your premium—a small price for significant protection.
+UM/UIM coverage typically adds $100-$300/year to your premium, a small price for protection.

 Personal Injury Protection (PIP), also called “no-fault insurance,” covers medical expenses and lost wages for you and your passengers after an accident, regardless of who caused it.

-- Lost wages if you can’t work due to injuries
+- Lost wages – Can’t work due to injuries

 - Funeral expenses

-- Childcare costs (if you’re injured and can’t care for children)
+- Childcare costs – Injured and can’t care for children

 PIP vs. Medical Payments (MedPay)